-• FWC staff continue working to address the protection of Florida's seagrass resources.
+FWC staff continue working to address the protection of Florida's seagrass resources.
 These efforts have provided seagrass protection protocols and recommendations for coastal construction permits as well as initiating restoration and monitoring projects.
-In addition to the projects described above, FWC staff began working with partners to develop eelgrass restoration at several locations within tributaries of the Indian River Lagoon with construction anticipated for FY 2022-23.
+In FY 2022-23, FWC staff collaborated with partners to implement eelgrass restoration at several locations within tributaries of the Indian